 You will stop coveting thy neighbour’s Krispy Kremes

 It may seem dramatic and biblical but it’s natural to covet what thy neighbour has.
 Melbourne is Tasmania’s neighbour.
 And it has everything.

 The rest of Australia may not be familiar with this but it’s a longstanding Tasmanian tradition to buy your weight in Krispy Kreme donuts at Melbourne airport to bring back to your family.
 They lie in wait to see you come home and pretend to care about your return, but in reality they crave the delicacy that they are deprived of.

 Shopping trips to Melbourne used to excite me, I would save up for ages- and now I walk past Mimco, Seed and Gorman without batting an eyelid.
 Everything is so readily available to you that you stop wanting it.
 I don’t think I’ve had a Krispy Kreme since the first month I moved to Melbourne.
-Now the only things I want is Tasmanian food that you can’t get on ‘The Mainland”…
+Now the only things I crave are Tasmanian foods that you can’t get on ‘The Mainland’.

 You will revert back to old habits when you visit Tas

 It’s inevitable and you can’t stop it.
 It’s the same for everyone who has moved from their home town.
 You will arrive home and you are back at square one.
 I will refer to runners as sand shoes, and leave it until the last minute to get dressed but still arrive everywhere on time.
 When I am in Tas, Gloria Jeans shitty coffee will do me just fine and I will resent having to leave the house to get take out.
 After about three days of being back home and visiting my folks I will long for a Boost Juice and miss everything about my life on ‘The Mainland’.